KalyanDataGuy/UNOGLOBALAI-ENTERPRISE-ANALYTICS/docs/ANALYTICS_PLAYBOOK.md

 # ANALYTICS PLAYBOOK — UNO GLOBAL AI

-This playbook outlines how insights can be derived from the master dataset.
+This playbook describes how insights can be derived from the master dataset across common analytics tools.
+It serves as a reproducibility and design guide, not a record of executed outputs.

 ## Excel
 - Headcount, revenue, profit by year and region